astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 # The Scrapbook
 [The six emotional arcs of most stories](https://qz.com/726057/researchers-say-nearly-all-books-follow-one-of-these-six-emotional-arcs/)
 # Characters
+## Fantasy
+I had a dream about a weird pulp-fantasy Summoner character with a crystal eye.
+She wore an eyepatch over it most of the time, but the eye could be used to summon or conjure fantastic creatures - if she'd seen them with the eye.
+So her reason for adventuring was to find and confront all these amazing potential summons and thus add their power to her own.

+I'm normally a fan of summoners as a character type, but for some reason I always associate "artificial eye as power source" with pulp fantasy specifically.
+I have no idea why these two things came together.
+## Scifi
+**Induction tattoos**: do your cyberpunk world's bouncers and bodyguards all have cybernetic arms?
+Why not something different: specialized tattoos made of conductive ink that allow you to supercharge muscles via electrical induction.
+Their coats have a power source and double as body armor.
+When they aren't pushing the PCs around, they're at the gym (or the surgeon), where those induction systems help in bodybuilding and regeneration.
+It's cheaper to clone new arms than manufacture cyberware, anyway, and what's a bodyguard if not disposable?
+As a bonus, you can see how jacked your goon is by how much of their skin is covered in the stuff.
+## Supers
 **Wolverine clone**: a fierce Norse warrior is denied entry into Valhalla by the Valkyries: "you fight well, it's true, but you do not care a whit for your fellows.
 You thirst for battle, but you have no place at the table in celebration afterward."
 So they curse this person with three things: immortality, regeneration, and always-on empathy, to feel the pain and joy of everyone around them.
 You can add a little offensive power by adding tattooed runes of lightning and stone or the like, to let their body manifest elemental weapons.
 The result should be a hard-drinking, hard-fighting warrior who'll inevitably be drawn into the emotional lives of those around them.
 Could be whatever gender you like.

-**Induction tattoos**: do your cyberpunk world's bouncers and bodyguards all have cybernetic arms?
-Why not something different: specialized tattoos made of conductive ink that allow you to supercharge muscles via electrical induction.
-Their coats have a power source and double as body armor.
-When they aren't pushing the PCs around, they're at the gym (or the surgeon), where those induction systems help in bodybuilding and regeneration.
-It's cheaper to clone new arms than manufacture cyberware, anyway, and what's a bodyguard if not disposable?
-As a bonus, you can see how jacked your goon is by how much of their skin is covered in the stuff.

 **The Domestic Teleport**: X (fill in name later) discovered an alien artifact buried under their house, exposed by digging in the basement or somesuch.
 The artifact can lock onto and teleport objects near by - so basically, X can teleport anything that's in their house to another location, and back.
 Either this is to wherever X is located, or there's some kind of targeting system, or you can send out teleport beacons, or whatever.